RPanczak/SNC_Swiss-SEP2/README.md

 - `Stata/00_run_first.do` file need to be updated specifying correct paths
 - `Stata/01_texdoc.do` file also needs path updates and can be used to process `analyses/SEP2_supplement.do` Stata (version 15) script using the [`texdoc`](http://repec.sowi.unibe.ch/stata/texdoc/) command; running this script will generate all main outputs of the paper (figures and tables generated ar in the same folder) as well pdf report with all supplementary information
-- the script runs (or points to) a set of helper R scripts in `R` folder that are used for various data conversions, management and spatial operations
+- the script runs (or points to) a set of five helper R scripts in `R` folder that are used for various data conversions, data management, spatial operations as well as generation of table 1 and the main map
 - folder `Python` stores six scripts used to calculate and export datasets of neighbourhood connectivity - ArGIS software (version 10.5) with Network Analyst extension is needed to run these scripts

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]